johannschopplich/tokenx/README.md

 # tokenx

+Fast and lightweight token count estimation for any LLM without requiring a full tokenizer.
+This library provides quick approximations that are good enough for most use cases while keeping your bundle size minimal.

-GPT token count and context size utilities when approximations are good enough.
-For advanced use cases, please use a full tokenizer like [`gpt-tokenizer`](https://github.com/niieani/gpt-tokenizer).
-This library is intended to be used for quick estimations and to avoid the overhead of a full tokenizer, e.g. when you want to limit your bundle size.
+For advanced use cases requiring precise token counts, please use a full tokenizer like [`gpt-tokenizer`](https://github.com/niieani/gpt-tokenizer).

 ## Benchmarks